Avijit-ap/react-to-do-app/README.md

 1. Start the development server: `npm start`
 2. Open your browser and visit `http://localhost:3000` to view the app.

+## Live Link

+You can also access the live version of the app [here](https://react-to-do-app-ochre.vercel.app/).

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.